marccanby/linguiphyr/paper/paper.md

 The primary goals of LinguiPhyR are to

-1. Make phylogenetics accessible to linguists by requiring *no* coding or writing of configuration files.
+1. Make phylogenetics accessible by requiring *no* coding or writing of configuration files.
 While these are useful skills, giving linguists the option to spend their time analyzing trees in a GUI rather than writing code will facilitate analyses of phylogenetic inferences.